sedm0784/vim-you-autocorrect/README.markdown

 *Why should smartphones get all the fun?*

+## UPDATE!!!
+New Version!

+*Hot off the presses!*

+Vim 1.1 adds NEW FEATURES, finally allowing you to enter INCORRECT and LESS CORRECT words into your screenplay.
+LEAP back to corrected words.
+UNDO corrections, restoring your typos to their former glory.
+SKIP through Vim's suggested spellings with simple USER CONFIGURABLE mappings.

+See [the docs](https://github.com/sedm0784/vim-you-autocorrect/blob/master/doc/vim-you-autocorrect.txt#L81) for more details.

+## Original Blurb

 Find Vim&rsquo;s commands for correcting spelling mistakes UNWIELDLY?
 Long for a solution that approaches the EASE-OF-USE and FOOLPROOF SOPHISTICATION of your phone&rsquo;s autocorrect mechanism?